nicholasgriffintn/fosdem-pwa/README.md

 ## TODO

 - [ ] Make Fosdem PWA a PWA again (this is mostly done but not precaching routes so only works SPA)
+- [ ] Bookmarks are background synced when offline
+- [ ] Guest sign in (potentially)
+- [ ] Configure push notifications, will need a new database table
+- [ ] Send notifications for bookmarked events (should be configurable)

 ## Contributing